Kalebu/pyswahili/README.md

 ## Repl vs Script

-Similar to Python, Pyswahili supports both mode the Read-evaluate-print(**Repl**) loop and Script mode, Repl enable you to interactively execute pyswahili code line by line without requiring writing a complete program while on other side **Script mode** require you to write your Pyswahili code on a file and run it as whole.
+Similar to Python, Pyswahili supports both modes; the Read-evaluate-print(**Repl**) loop and Script mode, Repl enable you to interactively execute pyswahili code line by line without requiring writing a complete program while on other side **Script mode** requires you to write your Pyswahili code on a file and run it as whole.

 ## Getting started

-To get started using Pyswahili you might need to either **clone** or **manually download** the repository and then to using pip command to install the package just as shown below.
+To get started using Pyswahili you might need to either **clone** or **manually download** the repository and then use pip command to install the package just as shown below.

 ### Linux users
 It might require admistrator priveledge to install so use **sudo** during the installation.